 Application of professional nursing concepts and exemplars within the professional nursing roles.
 Utilizes concepts of clinical judgment, ethical-legal, evidence-based practice, patient-centered care, professionalism, safety, and teamwork and collaboration.
 Introduces the concept of quality improvement, health information technology, and health care organizations.
 Incorporates concepts into role development of the professional nurse.
 This course lends itself to a concept-based approach.
+A minimum grade of "C" is required to pass this course.

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
+A minimum grade of "C" is required to pass this course.